echodroff/vox-communis/README.md

 1. Download language from Common Voice

-2. Get speaker IDs to put on TextGrids for speaker adaptation
+2. Get speaker IDs to put on TextGrids for speaker adaptation.
+This operates on validated.tsv included in the download.

 Run remap_spkrs.py